Skn0tt/cleanit-blog/README.md

 Blog posts are located in `src/posts`.
 Create a new post by copying over one of the existing posts, and adapt it as needed.
 Open a Pull Request.
-After a couple of seconds, there'll be a comment by the Netlify Bot that contains a deploy preview, which you can use to check how your blog looks when published.
+After a couple of seconds, there'll be a comment by the Netlify Bot that links to a deploy preview, which you can use to check how your blog looks when published.

 ## Running locally